davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 simulation of what the reader was doing.
 I really needed to be able to do all the Rails stuff in a fresh environment, ideally one I could share with the reader.

-Thus, a second Docker container was needed for the dev environment.
+Thus, a second Docker container was needed for the dev environment (you can see it [here](https://github.com/sustainable-rails/sustainable-rails-docker).
 The toolchain Docker container would use ssh to execute commands inside the dev-environment Docker container.
-That container could be shipped to the user so they could follow along with the book.
+That container could be shipped to the reader so they could follow along with the book.
 I could be confident that if the book said it worked, it worked, and the reader could rely on that.
 This has largely turned out to be true.

 I also had a Postgres container running since the example app needed a database.
 They were all available to each other over a network created by Docker Compose.